 The Middle East

 I know, probably not your first choice.
-Consider it though, because the facilities are top notch, the pay is even better and you will receive great benefits.
+Consider it though, for nursing abroad (paid!) because the facilities are top notch, the pay is even better and you will receive great benefits.

-You will be required to work for 1-2 years and will be given the opportunity to fly home, free of charge, for a visit between the first and second year.
+International nursing jobs in the Middle East will require you to work for 1-2 years and give you the opportunity to fly home, free of charge, for a visit between the first and second year.
 Depending on your home country, your wages may also be tax free.

 Many nurses choose to work here while waiting for a US visa and there are plenty of travel nursing opportunities.